ziap/ziap.github.io/content/blog/polymorphism/index.md

 ## Polymorphism using Trait

-So that's about C++, but what about polymorphism in other languages?
+So that's about C++, but what about polymorphism in another statically typed language?
 In Rust, methods and other shared behaviors are defined using Trait instead of inheritance.
 For example, instead of `Square` and `Circle` inheriting `Shape`, they instead have the trait `Area`.

 ```rust
 trait Area {